w3f/polkadot-wiki/docs/learn/learn-staking.md

 Although the theory can be used as a general guideline, in practice it is more complicated and following the theory might not necessarily lead to the desired result.
 Validators might have the total stake backing them below average, low commission and above average era points in one era and then have a different profile in the next one.
-Selection based criteria like on-chain identity, slash history and low commission make the staking rewards deterministic.
+Selection based on the criteria like on-chain identity, slash history and low commission make the staking rewards deterministic.
 But some criteria vary more than others, with era points being the most variable and thus one of the key probabilistic components of staking rewards.
 Part of this probability is directly related to the fact that a